IBM/z_ansible_collections_samples/zos_concepts/zos_ping/README.md

   with the information from your z/OS system.
   - Review [host_vars documentation](../../../docs/share/zos_core/configure_host_vars.md)
     and any additional noted variables in the configuration.
+- If using ibm.ibm_zos_core prior to 1.4.0-beta.1, you will need to add a line into the playbook
+  - at the top, in the 'hosts' section, there must be a line:
+  - connection: ibm.ibm_zos_core.zos_ssh
+  - This will NOT work with 1.4.0-beta.1 or later, and should be commented out or removed

 ## Run the playbook
 This project has included a `site.yml` playbook that serves as the master playbook